 Hotel Victoria Place

-Just one mile from Marina Piccola Bay, this modest 3-star accommodation features free private parking, a bar, 24-hour front desk service, free WiFi, and a lounge and garden.
+Just one mile from Marina Piccola Bay, this modest 3-star accommodation has just a handful of rooms and offers free private parking, and has a bar, 24-hour front desk service, free WiFi, and a lounge and garden.

 Continental breakfast featuring freshly-baked cakes and coffee is served every morning.
 In a relatively quiet area of the island, public buses can connect you to the surrounding area as well as Capri.